 The website is available 24/7.
 In most cases, the patient report is available for viewing within minutes.
-PMP does not warrant any report to be accurate or fully complete.
 The report is based on the search criteria and data entered by the dispensing practitioner or pharmacy.
 For more information about any prescription in a SCRIPTS report or to verify a prescription, contact must be directed to the practitioner or pharmacy that dispensed it.

 Is there a lag-time before the data is available?

 There may be up to a 24-48 hour delay from the actual dispensing date until the data is available on-line.